mylinh130425/KTLT_K23416_Group2/project/doc/branch.md

 ## add edit menu review
 > Many UI Changes - need to track =((

 ## menu-food-rebase
 > already rebase
+> include menu screen, add/edit food screens
+> Nhat Ban pulled this branch and worked on it => possibly this branch was already part of jp-restaurant-page branch
+> No layout set for add_food and modify_food screens =((
+> after merging NB and My Linh branches, no Create/ Save/Delete buttons

 # Nhat Ban
 ## restaurant page